avramidis/nystagmus-optimisation/README.md

 ### MATLAB Dependencies ###

-To run the code in this repositosy you will need MATLAB version 2017a or newer with the following repositories:
+To run the code in this repositosy you will need MATLAB version 2017a or newer with the following toolboxes:

 Global Optimization Toolbox

 Signal Processing Toolbox

 Communications System Toolbox

 ### Folders description ###